Open and Discover Data - Services for Research

 Social sciences and language resources

-Finnish Social Science Data Archive (Tietoarkisto) »The Language Bank Of Finland (Kielipankki) »
+Finnish Social Science Data Archive (Tietoarkisto) »

 Sensitive data

-Read more about sensitive data services »When publishing / opening research data, remember to share it together with its descriptive information (metadata) so it can be interpreted correctly.
-The published data should also have a persistent identifier, which enables citations, as well as a license.
-These enable other people to discover your data and make it re-usable.
-You can find guidance for publishing research data in CSC Docs.
+When publishing or opening research data, remember to share it together with its descriptive information (metadata) so that the data can be interpreted correctly.
+The published data should also have a persistent identifier, which enables citations as well as a license.
+These allow other people to discover your data and make it reusable.
+You can read our guide to publishing research data in CSC Docs.

 License: CC BY 4.0

-When utilising and re-using data collected or produced by others the origin, content, location, license, restrictions of use, and other necessary information are needed.
+When utilising and reusing data collected or produced by others, the origin, content, location, license, restrictions of use, and other necessary information are needed.
 Search services include descriptive information (metadata) on research datasets.
 The better the description of the dataset is, the easier it is to find and use it.
 Existing research datasets may be available for reuse.

-Go to Fairdata Etsin – Research Data Finder »EUDAT B2FIND
+Go to Fairdata Etsin »

-B2FIND is a discovery service based on metadata steadily harvested from research data collections from EUDAT data centres and other repositories.
+B2FIND is a discovery service based on the metadata steadily harvested from research data collections from EUDAT data centres and other repositories.

-Go to B2FIND »Read more about EUDAT services for Finnish users »
+More about EUDAT services for Finnish users »

 Datasets by discipline

-Open data publishing platform AVAA »Paituli spatial data service »
+AVAA open data publishing platform »

-Datasets by disclipline available for computing »
+Datasets available for computing (by disclipline) »